arielgee/Sage-Like/.misc/tasks.md

 * items in discoveryView and pagePopup are selected with right-click. should be only with left-click ?
 * pagePopup has ugly scrollbars when to many items in list. tast-case: duplicate line `m_elmPageFeedsList.appendChild(createTagLI(feed));`
 * Allow open articles in a new tab option as a permanently toggle global option. https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/20
-* in Fx v68 preferences dark theme dropdown list are fuckedup.
+* in Fx v68 preferences dark theme dropdown list are fuckedup. (dropdown list items is white on white)
 * change checkbox in prefrences to green switched [x---o] ? => DONE, also retouched the radio-box
 * background.js:291 `showNewBadge = !(await browser.sidebarAction.isOpen({}));` not considering multiple windows. isOpen() return false for current win only.
 	* test case: pref: bg feed chk is on. reload ext when 2 windows are open and close sidebar in one window only and wait